By Natalie Conway

 “I thought this would create the teacher-student bond that is so important,” said Swartz.
 “Plus I love to bake!”

-Each week, the students of the Baked with Care Club donate homemade baked goods to Blanchet House of Hospitality who serves them to hundreds of free meal guests.
-They get to enjoy special cookies, cakes, and other delicious sweets made with love.
+Each week, the students of the Baked with Care Club volunteer to make delicous homemade baked goods.
+They donate their cookies, cakes, and other sweets to Blanchet House of Hospitality, where hundreds of free meal guests can enjoy them.

 “I love baking, and I bake a lot in my spare time,” said seventh-grader Samyata Sharma.
 “Once I read about the club, I decided that I should spread a little happiness.”